-A paint booth must be a minimum of 55 degrees for any automotive paint with a catalyst to dry.
-All automotive paint companies base the time it takes to flash, cure, recoat, etc. on 70 degrees and 50% RH (relative humidity).
-There is a standard basic rule in the automotive industry that for every 15 degrees above 70 degrees, the coating will cure about twice as fast.
-This rule works the other way around as well; for every 15 degrees below 70 degrees, the coating will take about twice as long to cure.
+A paint booth must be a minimum of 55 degrees Fahrenheit for automotive paint with a catalyst to dry.
+For paint booths with an air heater, the rule of thumb in the automotive industry is that for every 15 degrees above 70 degrees, a coating will cure about twice as fast (assuming 50 percent relative humidity).
+Likewise, for every 15 degrees below 70 degrees, a coating will take about twice as long to cure.

-Of course, this is only true down to 55 degrees, where the catalyst becomes dormant and does not crosslink.
-Once the catalyst is dormant, it will never crosslink properly.
-Since much of the country is warmer than 70 degrees for at least some of the year, paint companies have different catalyst and reducers to compensate for the rapid increase in cure times while applying the coating.
+Below 55 degrees, the catalyst becomes dormant and does not crosslink.
+Once the catalyst is dormant, it never crosslinks properly.
+Since much of the country is warmer than 70 degrees for at least some of the year, paint companies have different catalysts and reducers to compensate for the rapid increase in cure times while applying the coating.

-The average temperature it takes to cure paint is between 65 and 70 degrees F. Determining the right temperature for each paint job is a more complicated process though.
+The average temperature it takes to cure paint is between 65 and 70 degrees.
+However, determining the right temperature for each paint job is a complicated process.

-First, you want to look at what kind of coating you are using.
-No two coatings are the same; and the list of coating types goes on and on.
-Also, a coating type from one paint manufacturer is not necessarily the same as a coating type from another paint manufacturer.
+You first want to examine what type of coating you are using.
+No two coatings are the same.
+A coating from one paint manufacturer is not necessarily the same as a coating from another manufacturer.

-The last factor you should consider when determining the appropriate temperature to set your paint booth at is humidity.
-As we know, a temperature in one location is not identical to that same temperature in another location.
-It will take longer to dry paint on the same object with the same coating on a humid, 70-degree day in Florida than on a dry, 70-degree day in Arizona.
+The last factor needing consideration is humidity.
+Because of humidity, the temperature in one location is not identical to the same temperature in another location.
+It takes longer to dry paint on the same object with the same coating on a humid, 70-degree day in Florida than on a dry, 70-degree day in Arizona.

-Because of these factors, it is impossible for us to identify just one “recommended temperature setting” for all customers.
-Your best bet is to check with the paint manufacturer, as they will be able to tell you exactly what temperature your booth should be set at to properly dry and cure your coating.
+It is impossible to identify a single recommended temperature setting.
+Your best bet is to check with your paint manufacturer, as they can tell you exactly what temperature your paint booth should be set at to properly dry and cure your coating.